 Conquer the highest mountain range in the Peloponnese.

-Our trip concentrates on the Great Mountain Taygetus.
+Our trip concentrates on the Great Mountain Taygetus and a total of 52Km’s.
 From Sparta, we hike on the European Trail E4, a route combining history and mountaineering.
 We enjoy a fascinating insight into the history of the Byzantine city of Mystras and then on well-marked trails we hike up to Taygetus summit at an altitude of 2,404 meters.
 Crossing the forest of Vasiliki and passing through some remote villages we end to Arna village.

 Period of operation: Late April to October

 - 550€ for min 2 participants

 A good level of fitness and experience is required for this hike.